City of Laurel Ethics Law Article IV, 2-51 - 2-72

 The Commission is charged with investigating ethics violations within the City and to ensure that all elected and appointed City officials, and all City employees, act in the best interests of the City in the performance of their official duties, and to foster a high level of trust and confidence in the citizenry with regard to the functioning of the City government.

-The Commission meets quarterly, on the fourth Tuesday (January, April, July, October) or, on demand, whenever an ethics issue is brought to the attention of the Commission.
+The Commission meets quarterly, on the fourth Tuesday of January, April, July and October, in addition to when an Ethics issue is brought to the attention of the Commission.

 Advisory Opinions Issued by the Laurel Ethics Commission